Questions & Answers

-Volunteer firefighters, rescue squad workers, volunteer hazardous materials (HAZMAT) team members, reserve police officers, Department of Natural Resources (DNR) deputy enforcement officers, and members of the State Guard, and State Constables are allowed to subtract $3,000 from their South Carolina taxable income.
+Qualifying volunteer firefighters, rescue squad workers, volunteer hazardous materials (HAZMAT) team members, reserve police officers, Department of Natural Resources (DNR) deputy enforcement officers, and members of the State Guard, and State Constables are allowed to subtract $3,000 from their South Carolina taxable income.

-Volunteer state constables qualify if they complete a minimum logged service time of two hundred forty hours per year and have been designated by the State Law Enforcement Division (SLED) as a state constable before the taxable year for which the deduction is first claimed.
-The volunteer state constable must be current with the required SLED approved annual training for constables for the most recently completed fiscal year as evidenced by a copy of the documentation provided to SLED of this annual training.
+- Volunteer state constables qualify if they complete at least 240 logged service time hours per year.
+They must be designated as a state constable by the State Law Enforcement Division (SLED) before the taxable year for which the deduction is first claimed.
+SLED must provide the volunteer state constable with documentation supporting they have completed the required annual training required for the recently completed fiscal year.